Seravo/docs/man/wp-db-admin.md

 # DESCRIPTION

-Access the MariaDB Proxy admin console.
+Access the database proxy admin console.

 In the console you can then run queries like: